NQCP/osprojecttemplate/README.md

 ## How to use this  cookie cutter template

-The first step is to activate the cookiecutter environment, and execute the cookiecutter command:
+The **second** step is to activate the cookiecutter environment, and execute the cookiecutter command:

 ```console
 conda activate cookiecutter